cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-apps.html.md

 title: Troubleshooting Apps
 ---

-### Retrieve an example backend (internal DEA network host:port) for aparticular URL
+### Retrieve an example backend (internal DEA network host:port) for a particular URL

 Send a X-Vcap-Trace header on your request to an app with the appropriate secret key, and the router will add a X-Vcap-Backend response header identifying the